wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 	info:   nghinazz : cert deleted
 	info:   service cert delete command OK

-## Commands to manage your web sites
+## Commands to manage your web apps

-An Azure <!-- deleted by customization web site --><!-- keep by customization: begin --> Website <!-- keep by customization: end --> is a web configuration accessible by URI. <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end --> are hosted in virtual machines, but you do not need to think about the details of creating and deploying the virtual machine yourself.
+An Azure web app is a web configuration accessible by URI.
+Web apps are hosted in virtual machines, but you do not need to think about the details of creating and deploying the virtual machine yourself.
 Those details are handled for you by Azure.

 **site list [options]**

-This command lists your web sites.
+This command lists your web apps.

 	~$ azure site list
 	info:   Executing command site list